mzffrtp/base_api-with-MERN/ReadMe.md

 ---

+- Security
-- CORP for URL security
+  - cors for URL whitelisting
+  - express-mongo-sanitize for injection attacks

+---

+- MULTER
+  for phto uploading